ARC Blueprint: A Simple Way Change Tends to Unfold

 way of moving forward

 People move through change according to their own values, energy, history, and nervous system patterns.
-There isn’t one right pace or sequence.
+In other words: their unique blueprint and signature frequency.
+There isn’t one right pace, direction, or sequence.

-ARC names a pattern I’ve seen repeatedly when change lasts: first alignment, then release, then a next step that can actually be lived.
+ARC names a pattern I’ve seen repeatedly when change works: alignment with what actually matters, release of what no longer works, a next step that can actually be lived.

 It’s not about fixing yourself because there’s nothing broken.